dojo/framework/docs/en/testing/supplemental.md

 });
 ```

-Using `validityMock(key: string, value: { valid?: boolean, message?: string; })`, the results of the validity mock's `get` method can be controlled in a test.
+Using `validityMock(key: string, value: { valid?: boolean, message?: string; })`, the results of the validity mock's `get` method can get controlled in a test.

 > tests/unit/FormWidget.tsx